Portugal Day Festival in Newark

 The Portugal Day Festival in Newark, New Jersey is a street festival celebrating the Portuguese people, language, and their culture.
 First organized in 1979 by the Bernardino Coutinho Foundation, since 2010 the Festival has been organized by the Union of Portuguese American Clubs of New Jersey (União de Clubes Luso-Americanos de New Jersey), or UCLANJ.
 Although various events occur the week prior, the actual street festival typically takes place on the weekend closest to June 10, the official Portugal Day.
 As of 2015 the festival has been run by its official Portugal Day Newark a 501c (3) non-profit organization.
 The festival is known to attract over 750,000 event goers to Ferry Street in the Ironbound.

-The festival went on hiatus in 2020.
+The festival went on hiatus from 2020 to 2021, and was scaled back in 2022.